dwh1142/GettingAndCleaningData/CodeBook.md

 ###Script

 The script included with this Code Book does the following:
-1.)Merges the training, test, subject, and activity data sets into one common dataset 2.)Subsets the complete dataset to create a new dataset with only those variables, which have the words "mean" or "std" (referring to mean and standard deviation)
+1. Merges the training, test, subject, and activity data sets into one common dataset
+2. Subsets the complete dataset to create a new dataset with only those variables, which have the words "mean" or "std" (referring to mean and standard deviation)
-3.)Removes all unnecesarry characters from the variable names to make them more readable 4.)Summarizes the merged datasets to calculate the mean of each variable, grouped by test subject and activity, to ultimately create a final 'tidyDataSet.txt'
+3. Removes all unnecesarry characters from the variable names to make them more readable
+4. Summarizes the merged datasets to calculate the mean of each variable, grouped by test subject and activity, to ultimately create a final 'tidyDataSet.txt'

 ###Variables